 ATTENDANCE POLICY: Regular and punctual attendance is expected.
-Roll is checked each class period.
+Roll will be checked each class period.
 While attendance will not directly affect the computation of your final grade, the accounting topics covered are complex and difficult to master without excellent attendance.